The 27 Best Summer Reads 2024

 Sadie & Sam are friends who have faced every trial and tribulation thrown their way.
 And as they’ve navigated childhood, to running one of the biggest gaming companies in the world, they came back to each other time and time again.
 It’s a story of friendship at its most beautiful and vulnerable.

-I have very tough expectations when it comes to thrillers and mysteries.
+I have very high expectations when it comes to thrillers and mysteries.
 From the first page I’m looking out for red herrings that are scattered throughout the book to fool the reader.
-So when I find a book that keeps me guessing until the very end, you go on my book recommendation list.
+So when I find a book that keeps me guessing until the very end, it goes on my book recommendation list.

 Wrong Place Wrong Time by Gillian McAllister kept me on my very toes until the very end.
 Jen looks out her window one October night and witnesses her teenage son murder someone in cold blood which sets off a chain of events.